-sound management structures, employee relations, remuneration of staff and tax compliance.
 Post-investment: Investee companies are monitored on an ongoing basis to confirm that there has been no material diminution in governance practices.
 If any issues are flagged, the Investment Manager may engage with the company to better understand these as part of its review.
-However, where it is considered that the company no longer demonstrates good governance practices, the securities will be divested from the portfolio as soon as reasonably practicable.
+However, where it is considered that the company no longer demonstrates good governance practices, the securities will be divested from the portfolio.